-For FY2023, the Azeus Products business segment maintained its position as our Group's key growth driver, providing a steady stream of recurring income.
+For FY2022, the Azeus Products business segment maintained its position as our Group's key growth driver, providing a steady stream of recurring income.

-Azeus Products accounted for a majority 69.3% of the total Group's revenue in FY2023.
-Revenue from Azeus Products increased by HK\$35.9 million or 25.8% from HK\$139.4 million in FY2022 to HK\$175.3 million in FY2023, mainly attributable to the revenue contribution from the Group's proprietary products Convene and our new product Convene Records under CERKS contract.
+In the year under review, Azeus Products accounted for a majority 64.1% of total Group revenue.
+Revenue from Azeus Products increased by HK\$26.3 million or 23.2% from HK\$113.2 million in FY2021 to HK\$139.4 million in FY2022.

-IT Services which include two main core business areas, system implementation and enhancement and maintenance and support services, saw a marginal decline of just 0.8%, from HK\$78.2 million to HK\$77.6 million.

-Within the IT Services segment, revenue from systems implementation and enhancement declined by HK\$0.7 million or just around 2.3% to HK\$29.5 million in FY2023 from HK\$30.2 million in FY2022, while the recurring revenue from maintenance and support increased by HK\$0.2 million or 0.4%, to HK\$48.1 million in FY2023 from HK\$47.9 million in FY2022.
+IT Services which include three core business areas, system implementation and enhancement, sale of third-party hardware and software, and maintenance and support services, recorded a 20.5% increase to HK\$78.2 million as a result of securing more projects in FY2022.
+Revenue from systems implementation and enhancement increased by HK\$11.3 million or 59.5% to HK\$30.2 million in FY2022 and the recurring revenue from maintenance and support increased by HK\$2.6 million to HK\$47.9 million in FY2022 from HK\$45.3 million.